aquariumbio/pfish/README.md

 ```

 with the name of the login configuration that you want to be the default.
-You might want to do this if you do development on a staging instance rather than a local one.

 To list all your saved configurations, use the command: